sajithkamal/s-rtos/README.md

 **microcontroler srtos port  examples**

 Atmel AT90USB1286  Teensy 2.0 ++
-	Unzip samples/mega-avr/teensy_2.0_++/srtos-atmel.zip
+1. Unzip samples/mega-avr/teensy_2.0_++/srtos-atmel.zip.

-        Compile the project file using atmel studio 7 flash the code using teensy flasher application Connect FTDI cable to uart1
+2. Compile the project  using atmel studio 7.

+3. flash the code using teensy flasher application

-        TODO
+4. Connect FTDI cable to uart1
-             Detailed instructions with link to wiki/youtube etc.
+TODO   Detailed instructions with link to wiki/youtube etc.

 ## Motivation

-Often thought that it would be nice to have scheduler with minimal over head in setting up when doing baremetal programming on small 8bit microcontrollers.
+Often thought that it would be nice to have scheduler with minimal over head to setting up when doing bare metal programming on small 8bit microcontrollers.
 The idea is to include 2-3 files to your makefile and it should be ready to go.

 ## HOWTO